 Another way to do this is to find a website that will convert your gif to an mp4 (which is a video file).
 I sometimes use ezgif.

 Save your video to your computer, then send it to your phone (I use Airdrop), and now you can share your work on Instagram!
 The video will loop when you post it, just like a GIF!

 Update: I don’t know why, but recently when I sent the GIFs to my phone I’ve been getting a black space around them.
 It’s easy to fix and I just crop it on my phone – not sure what’s up with this though.

 Thanks for reading, and good luck making your own GIFs!
 They’re super fun and a great way to get a little more creative.
 Shoot me a DM on Instagram if you have questions, or to let me know if you try this out – I’d love to see what you make!
-I hope this tutorial on how to make GIFs in Photoshop was helpful!
+I hope this tutorial on how to make a GIF in Photoshop was helpful!